Frequently Asked Questions:

 These reasons (among others) are key to developing and maintaining target market customer relationships by appealing to the unique motivations of consumers ranging from millennials to middle age customers, to the elderly.

 You offer several different RX Drug Drops.
-Are they all appropriate for independant community pharmacies?
+Are they all appropriate for independent community pharmacies?
 Or, would some be better than others?

-Yes, all are appropriate for independant community pharmacies.We offer different size boxes to accomodate the retail space limitations that some stores may face as well as the varying degree of anticipated usage based on community size.
+Yes, all are appropriate for independent community pharmacies.We offer different size boxes to accommodate the retail space limitations that some stores may face as well as the varying degree of anticipated usage based on community size.
 Our RX Drug Drops offer the highest capacity per square inch of floor space than any other disposal box available on the market.

 Since it can be hard to estimate the size box that would be best for a particular pharmacy, we are the only provider to allow purchasers to trade in their unit for a different size to meet the changing needs at their location.